pyvista/fast-simplification/README.rst

 Comparison to other libraries
 -----------------------------
 The `pyfqmr <https://github.com/Kramer84/pyfqmr-Fast-Quadric-Mesh-Reduction>`_
-library wraps the same header file as this libary and has similar capibilities.
+library wraps the same header file as this library and has similar capabilities.
 In this library, the decision was made to write the Cython layer on top of an additional C++ layer rather than directly interfacing with wrapper from Cython.
 This results in a mild performance improvement.